What to Expect for Wisdom Teeth Removal

 For many people, wisdom teeth (also known as “third molars”) are more problematic than helpful.
 They often come in misaligned or emerge only partially, and some remain trapped underneath the gums.
 These are known as impacted teeth and can eventually cause infection of the gums and surrounding bone.

-Because of these issues, many dentists recommend having the wisdom teeth removed early, even before they cause any problems.
+Because of these issues, many dentists recommend having wisdom teeth removed early, even before they cause any problems.
 This has been a subject of some controversy in dentistry, as others believe they should be removed only when they cause a problem.

 If you and your dentist decide that it’s best to have your wisdom teeth removed, here’s what you can expect: